naimazhusupova/Project-Dashboard-Covid/README.md

 3. To activate the environment: click on the created environment (click on the play-icon button and choose "Open Terminal")
 4. Choose 'Open Terminal' and continue with Part 3

-### Part 2: Creating virtual environment and activate it (using Anaconda Terminal)
+### Part 2: Creating virtual environment and activate it (using Anaconda Prompt)
-1. Open Anaconda Terminal
+1. Open Anaconda Prompt
 2. Create new environment writing: `conda create -n My_Environment python=3.8.12`
 3. To activate the environment: `conda activate My_Environment`
 4. Stay in the Terminal and continue with Part 3